KennethTrecy/peratorakka_client/README.md

 has compatible API.

 Screenshots of this project can be found in [author's post] and in [announcements].
-Currently, there is a public client available to access by common people.
+Currently, there is a public client available to be accessed by common people.
 The public client can be found on `https://peratorakka-client.pages.dev/`.
 Just connect to the default public server found in the client and use `test@example.com` as the email and `12345678` as the password.
 To anyone who uses the public Peratorakka client,